Resident Island Dance Theatre

 Developing as a new company, which included professionally trained dancers Chang had coached from childhood at the club, Resident Island began to develop a compelling aesthetic of its own.

-While disrupting standard movement patterns with an innovative stage, Chang also sought dancers who broke the typical mold for professional performers – people with a range of intellectual, physical, and emotional capacities.
+Chang sought dancers who broke the typical mold for professional performers – people with a range of intellectual, physical, and emotional capacities.
 Thanks to an invitation from the British and Taiwan governments, Chang worked with the Stopgap Dance Company in London, learning more about inclusive dance and choreography.
 He took his ideas back to Taiwan and shared them with the local disability community.

-That’s how he found the lead dancer for a new piece, Ice Age, he is co-creating with French choreographer, Mailys Arrabit, a section of which will be performed in the U.S. Now in his 50s, Yo-Chen Zheng sold lottery tickets from his wheelchair outside the post office in his hometown.
-He participated in a workshop Chang gave and discovered his passion and talent for dance.
-“He is gaining confidence from the training, performance, and feedback from his fellow dancers,” says Chang.
+That’s how he found the lead dancer for Ice Age.
+Now in his 50s, Yo-Chen Zheng sold lottery tickets from his wheelchair outside the post office in his hometown.
+He accepted an invitation to join a workshop Chang gave and discovered his passion and talent for dance.
+“He has gained confidence from the training, performance, and feedback from his fellow dancers,” says Chang.
 “He’s been working with us every weekend for a year and never takes a day off.”

-As this collaboration was taking shape, COVID-19 swept across the world and in-person residencies became hours-long virtual workshops across time zones.
 “All the things that make up daily life and relationships are changing.
 That’s the main concept,” continues Chang.
-In the U.S., RIDT will present a standalone quartet from what will be a longer work.
-Set on two standing dancers and two disabled dancers, Ice Age Quartet is “a choreographic experiment to uncover, recognize, and relate to this new moment of change in motion not just for some, but for us all.”
+Set on two standing dancers and two disabled dancers, Ice Age is “a choreographic experiment to uncover, recognize, and relate to this new moment of change in motion not just for some, but for us all.”

 Interview: Critical Dialogues Issue 7.2 (2017), pages 38-45 – Claiming Disability: Artists speak about their experiences and claiming spaces as artists with disability